-What are the key points you want to take to heart for yourself and to share with others?
+What are the key p share with others? oints you want to take to heart for yourself and t O

 9 -

 5 0 METHING TO THINK ABOUT

 "If you pay attention at every moment, you form a new relationship to time.
 Your own absorption slows you down internally.
 The slowing down feeds your sense of deep appreciation and at the same time produces more energy.
 In some magical way, by slowing down you become more efficient, productive, and energetic, focusing without distraction directly on the task in front of you.
 Not only do you become immersed in that moment; you become that moment."